GalacticFrog/SimpleFXML/README.md

-# simpleFXML springboot javafx integration
+# SimpleFXML springboot javafx integration.

 Spring Boot and JavaFx - A perfect team!
 Build your JavaFX Application with spring boot features